jonfanlab/waveynet/README.md

 *What is a Docker image?* It is a file that contains instructions to locally build a Docker container.

-*What is a Docker container?* According to https://www.docker.com/resources/what-container/:
-"A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+*What is a Docker container?* According to [the Docker documentation](https://www.docker.com/resources/what-container/), "A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings."

-*In short, the Docker container locally builds an environment to allow you to reliably run the WaveY-Net code.*
+**In short, the Docker container locally builds an environment to allow you to reliably run the WaveY-Net code.**

 To build the Docker container, link it to the directory where you pulled this GitHub repo, enable GPU acceleration in your Docker container, and open an interactive bash shell:
 ```